Greece: An Ideal 10-Day Itinerary

 Day 8 of 10 Days in Greece:

-Wake up hungover and exhausted and ready for day two in Mykonos.
-Hopefully the place you are staying has some sort of breakfast option that you can have before heading back out to the beach and repeating day seven all over again.
+After breakfast, head back out to the beach and repeat day seven all over again.
 Super Paradise Beach and Paradise Beach are where the party is at so take your quad and get on over there!
 If you prefer to do some beach reading at a quieter spot, there are also beaches you can go to that have a more relaxed atmosphere.
-If you are not in Mykonos for the fiesta, there are a plethora of art galleries, museums, vineyards, and a half-day trip to Delos to visit the ancient ruins that you can partake in instead.
 At night, check out Cavo Paradiso and Scandinavian Disco or go for some wine and cocktails at one of the various bars in Mykonos Town.

 Where to stay in Mykonos Town: